-7. SEN Support:
+7. SEND Support:

-Where it is determined that a pupil does have SEN, parents will be formally advised of this before inclusion of the individual on the School's SEN Register.
-The aim of formally identifying a pupil with SEN is to help ensure that effective provision is put in place and to reduce the barriers to learning.

-The support provided consists of a four part process (APDRO) indicated below:
+The aim of formally identifying a pupil with SEND is to help ensure that effective provision is put in place and to reduce the barriers to learning.
+The support provided consists of a class teacher-led four-part process (APDRO) indicated below: